All About the Morgan Arts Councilkiosk

 MAC History

-Established at a public meeting in May 1977, the non-profit Morgan Arts Council has produced more than a thousand programs with nearly 2500 artists, benefitting thousands of visitors and residents including students in all county schools.
-Presentations have included concerts, arts workshops, pageants, craft studio tours, professional art shows, storytellers, theater and video festivals.
+Established at a public meeting in May 1977, the non-profit Morgan Arts Council has produced more than a thousand programs with nearly 2500 artists, benefitting thousands of visitors and residents, including students in all county schools.
+Presentations have included concerts, art workshops, pageants, craft studio tours, professional art shows, storytellers, theater and video festivals.

 MAC’s leadership extends beyond arts programming.
 In 1993, MAC hosted the first West Virginia Arts Assembly.
-In 1995, it brought a Benedum Foundation project to the area which provided $80,000 in project grants to 39 groups and organizations from the Humane Society to the Boys and Girls Club.
-In 2000, MAC directed development of a county cultural and recreation plan.
+In 1995, it brought a Benedum Foundation project to the area, which provided $80,000 in project grants to 39 groups and organizations, from the Humane Society to the Boys and Girls Club.
+In 2000, MAC directed the development of a county cultural and recreation plan.

 Funders and Supporters

-Major operational funding support in 2017 has been provided by:
+Major operational funding support has been provided by: